-- (1) The following pest(s) require Targeted Measures: - a) Chrysomphalus aonidum - b) Chrysomphalus dictyospermi - c) Wasmannia auropunctata - (2) At least one of the following Targeted Measures must be applied in relation to fresh coconut to manage each of the pest(s) listed in 2.2 (1): - a) Country Freedom: a country has country freedom status in accordance with ISPM 4.
-Requirements for the establishment of pest free areas in relation to the pest. - b) Pest Free Area: the fresh coconut is sourced from a pest free area established in accordance with ISPM 4.
-Requirements for the establishment of pest free areas; - c) Pest Free Place of Production: the fresh coconut is sourced from a pest free place of production established in accordance with ISPM 10.
-Requirements for the establishment of pest free places of production and pest free production sites; - d) In-field Pest Controls: in-field pest control activities are undertaken that are effective for managing the pests; - Phytosanitary Treatments: a phytosanitary treatment that is effective for managing the pests in accordance with the efficacy requirements of ISPM 28.
-Phytosanitary treatments for regulated pests is applied prior to export or in transit to New Zealand; - f) Systems Approach: two or more independent measures listed above are applied in a way that accords with the systems approach described in ISPM 14.
+- (1) The following pest(s) require Targeted Measures: - a) Diaphorina citri - b) Guignardia citricarpa (anamorph Phyllosticta citricarpa) - c) Phyllocnistis citrella - d) Xanthomonas citri subsp. citri - (2) At least one of the following Targeted Measures must be applied in relation to fresh lime to manage each of the pest(s) listed in 2.2 (1): - a) Country Freedom: a country has country freedom status in accordance with ISPM 4.
+Requirements for the establishment of pest free areas in relation to the pest. - b) Pest Free Area: the fresh lime is sourced from a pest free area established in accordance with ISPM 4.
+Requirements for the establishment of pest free areas. - c) Pest Free Place of Production: the fresh lime is sourced from a pest free place of production established in accordance with ISPM 10.
+Requirements for the establishment of pest free places of production and pest free production sites. - d) In-field Pest Controls: in-field pest control activities are undertaken that are effective for managing the pests. - e) Phytosanitary Treatments: a phytosanitary treatment that is effective for managing the pests in accordance with the efficacy requirements of ISPM 28.
+Phytosanitary treatments for regulated pests is applied prior to export or in transit to New Zealand. - f) Systems Approach: two or more independent measures listed above are applied in a way that accords with the systems approach described in ISPM 14.
 The use of integrated measures in a systems approach for pest risk management.